craig-db/protobuf-dlt-schema-evolution/README.md

 ## Optimizing the Streaming Payload Format
 Databricks Lakehouse provides capabilities that help optimize the AI journey by unifying Business Analysis, Data Science and Data Science activities in a single, governed platform.
 And when we consider optimizing the end-to-end technology stack, we naturally consider the serialization format of the message payload as one element of the stack subject to optimization.

-The remainder of this blog post will focus on using an optimized format, created by Google, called [protocol buffers](https://developers.google.com/protocol-buffers).
+The remainder of this demo will focus on using an optimized format, created by Google, called [protocol buffers](https://developers.google.com/protocol-buffers).
 It will also explain how to harness the power of [Databricks Delta Live Tables](https://www.databricks.com/product/delta-live-tables) for its [autoscaling capabilities](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-concepts.html#databricks-enhanced-autoscaling) and ETL pipeline features, such as [orchestration, cluster management, monitoring, data quality, and error handling](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-concepts.html).
-Lastly, this blog post will explore the concept of [schema evolution](https://docs.databricks.com/ingestion/auto-loader/schema.html#how-does-auto-loader-schema-evolution-work) in the context of streaming workloads.
+Lastly, this demo will explore the concept of [schema evolution](https://docs.databricks.com/ingestion/auto-loader/schema.html#how-does-auto-loader-schema-evolution-work) in the context of streaming workloads.

 ### What Makes Protobuf an "Optimized" Serialization Format?
 Google enumerates the [advantages of protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) as follows: